Wopple/limber-timber/docs/learn.md

 #### root_type

-The root type is a Limber Timber model class name.
+The root type is a Limber Timber model class name (see the reference page).
 It affects where the `path` searches from.
 The template will search for all instances of that class in the operation, and replace values within those instances.
 If no root type is provided, the operation is used as the root.
 In the example, this template will use each `QualifiedName` as a root to replace the value.

 This field is optional.

 #### path

 This is a path from each selected root to the value that needs to be replaced.
-A path is `"."` delimited strings.
+A path is a string of `"."` delimited strings.
 Starting with each root, the first string in the path is a field name to look for the field to replace the value.
 The template will search nested structures in this way to find that location.
 When the path encounters a `tuple`, `list`, or `set`, all values within that collection will be explored.
 So a template that encounters a `list` will replace a field nested within each list item.
 When a path encounters a `dict`, the next string in the path is instead used to look up a key within that dict.
 Currently only `dict[str, Any]` is supported in this way.
 In the example, the value being replaced is the `schema` field within each `QualifiedName`

 > Note: `schema` is a sub-class of `ValidatedString` which stores its string value in a field named `string`.
 However,
 > we do not use `schema.string` for the path as a convenience due to special handling.
-This applies to all
+This applies to every
-> `ValidatedString`s in paths and matches.
+> `ValidatedString`.

 This field is required.